How Temperature Affects Ultracapacitors and Batteries

-Especially older batteries have problems operating at colder temperatures, and at times, that results in having to call for a taxi.
-If you are totally out of luck, it's cold enough that your phone's battery is also handling the cold poorly and refuses to cooperate, at which point trampling through the snow to the nearest bus station is your only option if you want to get to work.
+Especially older batteries have problems operating at colder temperatures, and at times, that results in having to call for help.
+If you are totally out of luck, it's cold enough that your phone's battery is also handling the cold poorly and refuses to cooperate, at which point trampling through the snow to the nearest bus station is your only option.

 It's very important to be aware of the factors that influence the operational capabilities of the energy storage devices that power the car, truck, bus, or train you are operating.

 Operating temperature is, as the term suggests, defined as the temperatures at which a device operates.
 The problem with that definition is that often the operating temperature given by a manufacturer of an energy storage device differs from its actual capabilities.
-While a device might technically work between the given minimum and maximum operating temperatures, it's efficiency may be greatly reduced at the low and high end of the operating temperature range.
+While a device might technically work between the given minimum and maximum operating temperatures, its efficiency may be greatly reduced at the low and high end of the operating temperature range.

 Ambient temperature is used to refer to the temperature of the surrounding air of the application where an energy storage device is used.
-A high ambient temperature becomes in issue for example for hybrid buses, because batteries used in them overheat in countries with tropical climates.
+A high ambient temperature becomes an issue for example for hybrid buses, because batteries used in them overheat in countries with tropical climates.

 Charging temperature refers to the allowed charging temperatures of devices.
-Generally all battery technologies have far stricter charging temperature ranges compared to their operating temperature range.
+Generally, all battery technologies have far stricter charging temperature ranges compared to their operating temperature range.
 Ultracapacitors, on the other hand, can be charged across their operating temperature range, once again giving them a significant advantage over batteries in both cold and warm temperatures.

-All three vary heavily depending on the energy storage technology, but ultracapacitors have an edge over batteries regardless of the battery technology used, and they are far more suitable to applications that require efficiency in temperatures that are less than optimal.
+All three vary heavily depending on the energy storage technology, but ultracapacitors have an edge over batteries regardless of the battery technology used, and they are far more suitable for applications that require efficiency in temperatures that are less than optimal.

-Temperature-sensitivity in batteries and ultracapacitors
+Temperature sensitivity in batteries and ultracapacitors

 Lead-acid, nickel-metal hydride, and lithium-ion batteries all operate poorly in cold temperatures.
 Their efficiency drops, they can not be charged in temperatures below freezing, and they are also unable to operate in some applications in hot climates due to overheating.